AstroSat UV Deep Field IV. An Extended UV disk around a massive spiral galaxy at z=0.67: Photometry and SED fitting

 \section{Photometry and SED fitting}

-To enable consistent flux measurements across multiple filters from different telescopes, the HST and ISAAC images are matched to UVIT/N242W PSF using using the Photutils \citep{Photutils_2022zndo....596036B}.
-Since the F154W band is already closely matched beyond $r > 2\arcsec$, it requires no further adjustment \citep{kanak_saha_AUDFCat}.
+To enable consistent flux measurements across multiple filters (Figure \ref{fig:rgb_XUV_AUDF-X01}) from different telescopes, the HST and ISAAC images are matched to UVIT/N242W PSF using the Photutils (details in appendix \ref{appendix:psf_match}) \citep{Photutils_2022zndo....596036B}.
+Since the F154W band is already closely matched to N242W beyond $r > 2\arcsec$, it requires no further adjustment \citep{kanak_saha_AUDFCat}.
 Due to the broad PSF of IRAC-2, 3, and 4 channels, we use aperture-corrected fluxes from the original images to avoid contamination from neighbouring sources.
 A common 4.58$\arcsec$ radius circular aperture was applied across all PSF-convolved images and their associated weight maps, centered on the bulge of the galaxy, to estimate fluxes and their uncertainties.
 Background and Poisson errors are calculated for the UVIT bands following \cite{Minima_stat}.
-Aperture corrected fluxes (converted to mJy and corrected for foreground extinction using \citealt{Foreground_ext}) are then used to construct the broadband SED ($1300\text{\AA} - 9.5 \mu m$) for the galaxy.
-We fit the SED using \textsc{CIGALE} \citep{Cigale} employing double exponential SFH, BC03 stellar population models, and Milky Way dust attenuation law.
-The best-fitting SED (reduced $\chi^2 = 1.2$, Figure \ref{fig:SED}) gives a total stellar mass of $1.08 \times 10^{11}\ M_\odot$, a young stellar mass of $2.54 \times 10^9\ M_\odot$ \textbf{(100 Myr)}, a star formation rate of $28.1 \pm 1.4\ M_\odot,\text{yr}^{-1}$, and $E(B-V)=0.132$.
-For more details on photometry and SED modelling, see the supplementary material.
+Aperture corrected fluxes (converted to mJy and corrected for foreground extinction using \citealt{Foreground_ext}) are then used to construct the broadband SED ($1300\si{\angstrom} - 9.5 \mu m$) for the galaxy.
+We fit the SED using \textsc{CIGALE} \citep{Cigale} employing double exponential SFH, BC03 stellar population models, and Milky Way-like dust attenuation law.
+The best-fitting SED (reduced $\chi^2 = 1.2$, Figure \ref{fig:SED}) gives a total stellar mass of $1.08 \times 10^{11}\ M_\odot$, a young stellar mass of $2.54 \times 10^9\ M_\odot$ (100 Myr), a star formation rate of $28.1 \pm 1.4\ M_\odot,\text{yr}^{-1}$, and $E(B-V)=0.132$.
+For more details on PSF matching, photometry and SED modelling, see appendix \ref{appendix:psf_match}.